 Only complete applications will be reviewed and considered for admission.

-The School of CBEE application process is highly competitive and we normally make no more than 8 offers of support (assistantships) per year.
+The School of CBEE application process is highly competitive and we normally make no more than 5 offers of support (assistantships) per year.
 Applicants with a very strong record and particular aptitude for graduate research may be offered a term by term assistantship which provides a stipend and tuition remission.
-We can't guarantee that you will always be awarded funding.
-These are offered each March for the upcoming school year and are chosen from the ACCEPTED applicants.
+We cannot guarantee that you will always be awarded funding.
+These are offered the first of April for the upcoming school year and are chosen from the ACCEPTED applicants.
 Graduate assistants may work up to 20 hours per week during the academic year.
 If you are not awarded funding you should be prepared to be a self-supporting student.
 Also, due to the limited number of assistantships available, MEng students are not funded in this manner.
 Applicants to the School of CBEE do not need to complete a separate application in order to be considered for assistantships.
-For full-consideration of admission, applicants must submit a COMPLETE application packet by January 1.
-A complete application packet consists of the completed two-part application, 3 letters of reference, GRE scores, language proficiency scores (if applicable), and copies of transcripts from all post-secondary coursework.
+A complete application consists of all the materials listed on the Graduate Application.